 - 1. Complete the "Student Disclosure Form" (Appendix C) and return it to the Coordinator of Labouré Access and Accommodations. - 2.
-Complete the "Release of Information Form" (Appendix A) and give that, along with the "Disability Disclosure Form" (Appendix B) to your provider (doctor, therapist, etc.) and have your provider return it to the Coordinator of Labouré Access and Accommodations. - 3.
-Set up an Individualized Accommodation Plan approval meeting with the Coordinator of Labouré Access and Accommodations to discuss your learning history and determination of accommodations. - 4.
+Complete the "Release of Information Form" (Appendix A) and give that, along with the "Disability Disclosure Form" (Appendix B) to your provider (doctor, therapist, etc.) and return it to the Coordinator of Labouré Access and Accommodations. - 3.
+Set up an Individualized Accommodation Plan approval meeting with the Coordinator of Labouré Access and Accommodations to discuss your learning history and determination of accommodations.
+You can schedule this appointment with the Student Success Center x3579. - 4.
 Complete appeals process if you disagree with the outcome. (see "Appeals" in the General Information section)